List of Death in Paradise characters: Commissioner Selwyn Patterson

 Patterson visibly considers police work to be primarily in service of the island and its people.
 In some early cases he would pressure the detectives to avoid damaging the island's image or causing stress to individuals who appear innocent when the angle of the investigation appears to be poorly evidenced, rather than pursuing results at all costs.
 Over time, however, he has adopted a more relaxed attitude in this regard, content to let the detectives follow the evidence and simply offering advice rather than attempting to 'nudge' the investigation.
 He is also a member of many clubs and organisations, and appears to know many people on the island personally, maintaining friendly relationships rather than using his position of power.
 He also visibly takes any past failures of his police work and unresolved investigations very seriously and personally, struggling to accept that a new investigation may yield better results.
 However, he is always willing to accept new evidence, such as the reopening of an eight-year-old murder case where it has just been revealed that the woman arrested had an alibi that went unconfirmed because her companion was visiting on holiday and left before he could be questioned, and is visibly relieved when such matters are finally resolved and the true guilty party exposed.

 Very little is known throughout the show about Patterson's personal or family life until in Series 11, Episode 8, when his ex-wife, Maggie, appears on the island, who had left him years prior due to the demands of her profession as a journalist.
 It is revealed that although he has had other partners since, he has never remarried.
-Despite remaining separated for a long time, it appears they still have feelings for each other, and it is revealed at the end that her daughter, whom he never met until now, is also his daughter.
+Despite remaining separated for a long time, it appears they still have feelings for each other, and it is revealed at the end that her daughter, Andrina, whom he never met until now, is also his daughter.
+He meets Andrina in the following series and the two slowly begin to connect.

+In Series 14, Episode 1, Patterson is informed that due to budget cuts and boardroom changes, his position as Commissioner on the island is being discontinued, much to his and the team's dismay.
+While the decision is eventually reversed by the series' end and he is offered his job back, he declines due to it becoming clear that the board no longer valued him the same as before.